brightsign/local-web-server/README.md

 * js - a folder with javascript files
 * css - a folder with CSS files
 * images - a folder with images
-* brs - a folder with BrightScript code that could be of use

-NOTE:  to get UDP support in the current test version of BrigthAuthor (2.7.0.13) you need to specify the custom autorun autorun-udp-local.brs found in the brs folder.

 The functionality exposed in the example html files has been at least partially tested.
 Some extra javascript funtionality not shown in those examples is very much a work in progress.